Symptoms of vulval cancer

 - bleeding, or a blood-stained vaginal discharge, that is not related to periods

 - burning pain when peeing (passing urine)

 - a sore or ulcerated area on the vulva

 - a mole on the vulva that changes shape or colour

 - a lump in the groin.

-All of these symptoms can happen with conditions other than cancer, but it is always important to get them checked by your GP.
+Many people find it embarrassing talking about symptoms like these.
+But it is always important to get them checked by your GP.